-There are risks related to the potential government use or sale of RAPIVAB.
+There are risks related to the potential government use or sale of peramivir (RAPIVAB).

-Government use or sale of RAPIVAB in emergency situations, or otherwise, may result in the use of RAPIVAB which is outside of its approved use.
-To the extent that RAPIVAB is used as a treatment for influenza by any government entity, there can be no assurance that it will prove to be generally safe, well-tolerated and effective.
-Such government use of RAPIVAB may create certain liabilities for us.
-There is no assurance that we or our manufacturers will be able to fully meet the demand for RAPIVAB in the event of additional orders.
-Further, we may not achieve a favorable price for additional orders of RAPIVAB in the United States or in any other country.
+United States Government use or sale of RAPIVAB in emergency situations, or otherwise, may result in the use of RAPIVAB outside of its approved use.
+To the extent that RAPIVAB is used as a treatment for influenza by the U.S. Government or peramivir by any other government entity, there can be no assurance that it will prove to be generally safe, well-tolerated and effective.
+Such government use of peramivir may create certain liabilities for us or our partners in the case of government use outside of the U.S. There is no assurance that we or our manufacturers will be able to fully meet the demand for peramivir in the event of additional orders.
+Further, we may not achieve a favorable price for additional orders of RAPIVAB in the U.S. or peramivir in any other country.
 Our competitors may develop products that could compete with or replace peramivir.
 We may face competition in markets where we have no existing intellectual property protection or are unable to successfully enforce our intellectual property rights.

 There is no assurance that the non-U.S. partnerships that we have entered into for peramivir will result in any order for peramivir in those countries.
-There is no assurance that RAPIVAB will be approved for any use or will achieve market approval in additional countries.
-In the event that any emergency use or market approval is granted, there is no assurance that any order by any non-U.S. partnership or commercialization of RAPIVAB in other countries will be substantial or will be profitable to us.
-The sale of peramivir, emergency use or other use of peramivir in any country may create certain liabilities for us.
+There is no assurance that peramivir will be approved for any use or will achieve market approval in additional countries.
+In the event that any emergency use or market approval is granted, there is no assurance that any government order or commercialization of peramivir in any countries will be substantial or will be profitable to us.
+In addition, the sale of peramivir, emergency use or other use of peramivir in any country may create certain liabilities for us and our partners.